aptalca/testing/code-server-readme.md

   --run-once code-server
   ```

 **Note:** We do not endorse the use of Watchtower as a solution to automated updates of existing Docker containers.
 In fact we generally discourage automated updates.
 However, this is a useful tool for one-time manual updates of containers where you have forgotten the original parameters.
-In the long term, we highly recommend using Docker Compose.
+In the long term, we highly recommend using [Docker Compose](https://docs.linuxserver.io/general/docker-compose).

 * You can also remove the old dangling images: `docker image prune`

+### Image Update Notifications - Diun (Docker Image Update Notifier)
+* We recommend [Diun](https://crazymax.dev/diun/) for update notifications.
+Other tools that automatically update containers unattended are not recommended or supported.

 ## Building locally